Vikenes/HOD/HaloModel/HOD_and_cosmo_emulation/README.md

 ### Scripts to run
 The script `make_tpcf_emulation_data_files.py` is essentially ready to go.
 The output from these were stored in d5, and are hence deleted.
+Once this has been run, emulation can begin.

-The script does the following:
+The script does the following (see script doc. for detailed expl.):
  - Creates various hdf5 files "TPCF_{flag}.hdf5" with TPCF(r,C,G).
 These are used to obtain parameter priors (see parameter_samples/ paragraph).
  - Create csv files from the hdf5 files, which are the input data used during emulation.

+## Subdirectories

+### fiducial/
+Contains data with fiducial C+G values. **Needed to run inference**.

+The scripts are:
+ - `store_fiducial_HOD_parameters.py`: Generates the csv files containing fid.
+HOD param. values.
+Used to make fiducial halocat.
+Output found in:
+     - `/mn/stornext/d13/euclid_nobackup/halo/AbacusSummit/emulation_files/fiducial_data/HOD_parameters_fiducial.csv`
+     - `/mn/stornext/d13/euclid_nobackup/halo/AbacusSummit/emulation_files/Abacus_XXX/HOD_parameters/HOD_parameters_fiducial.csv` (Not sure when these are used, or why)
+ - `make_fiducial_HOD.py`: Creates a halocat for the fid. params.
+Output stored in: `/mn/stornext/d13/euclid_nobackup/halo/AbacusSummit/emulation_files/fiducial_data/halocat_fiducial.hdf5`
+ - `compute_fiducial_wp_and_xi.py`: Compute xi and wp from fiducial values.
+Although the fiducial halocat appears to exist in d13 (I can't check), it appears to load the cat. from d5.
+Should be easy to fix/rerun the above script.

 ### parameter_samples/
 This subdirectory contains script for various parameter investigations.
 Some scripts only concern plotting and studying the effects of single parameter variations etc.